d0rianb/logger-js/README.md

 This logger is primarly designed for a backend usage, to handle the logs of a node server, or for a bot.
 It's lighter and easier to use than other libraries and does not require any configuration (at least for a small/medium project).
 It's particulary fast and require almost no running time.

+The logger will write the logs by default in the `logs/` directory to the root of your project.
+You can change the location and the name of this folder.
+The default log file is `logs.log`.

 This project is part of the [vener.fr](http://www.vener.fr) project, to collect the errors and different information of the server ([express](https://www.expressjs.com)).